A campaign for Chicago's makers · 2026

 A city that trains creatives shouldn't lose them.

-Project 808 is a creative manufacturing studio for Chicago's next generation of makers — bridging institutional access and independent production for the talent this city raises.
+Project 808 is a maker space for Chicago's next generation of makers — bridging institutional access and independent production for the talent this city raises.

 Built for Chicago, by a Chicagoan